What is intrauterine insemination (IUI)?

-Artificial insemination is a technique whereby a sperm sample prepared in the laboratory is introduced into the uterine cavity during ovulation.
-Ovarian induction or ovarian stimulation is generally carried out beforehand in order to improve follicular growth, and increase the chances of achieving pregnancy.
+Intrauterine insemination is a technique whereby a sperm sample prepared in the laboratory is introduced into the uterine cavity during ovulation.
+Ovarian induction or ovarian stimulation is generally carried out before in order to improve follicular growth, and increase the chances of achieving pregnancy.

-We speak of conjugal artificial insemination (CAI) when the sperm is provided by the couple, and artificial insemination by donor (AID) when it comes from a donor.
+Partner intrauterine insemination is when the sperm is provided by the couple, and donor intrauterine insemination when it comes from a donor.
 In this case it can be performed without prior hormonal treatment.

-From the initial days of the cycle onwards ultrasound scans and tests are carried out to monitor follicular growth.
-When the follicle reaches pre-ovulatory size, medication will be administered (HCGr) which induces the peak in LH necessary for final maturation and ovulation 36 hours later, which is when the artificial insemination will be scheduled for.
-At the time of insemination, a vaginal speculum is used to visualise the neck of the uterus, and a catheter then channels the sperm into the interior of the uterus.
+From the initial days of the cycle ultrasound scans and blood tests are carried out to monitor follicular growth.
+When the follicle reaches pre-ovulatory size, a medication that induces the peak in LH necessary for final maturation and ovulation is administrated.
+36 hours later (when ovulation occurs) intrauterine insemination is carried out.
+At the time of insemination, a vaginal speculum is used to visualise the uterine cervix, and a catheter then introduces the sperm into the uterus.

-- Sterility for unknown reasons over a short period (less than 2 years).
+- • Sterility for unknown reasons over a short period of time (less than 2 years).

 - Young patients (under 37).

 - Permeable fallopian tubes (at least one).